Boundary choices and one-loop complex gravitational path integral: integration via Picard-Lefschetz

-Note the appearance of the finite part in the last line of eq. (\ref{eq:fin_pt_Afin_nb_qfLG}).
-A complete expression for the quantum corrected lapse action at the saddle-point, for the case of Robin boundary condition at the initial hypersurface and the Dirichlet boundary condition at the final hypersurface, for $q_f>3/\Lam$ is mentioned in appendix \ref{app:qcLapse_ex} in eq. (\ref{qcla}).
-The first two lines of eq. (\ref{eq:fin_pt_Afin_nb_qfLG}) contain classical contributions coming from both the scale-factor and the fluctuation field $h_{ij}$, while the rest contains the one-loop ($\hbar$) corrections.
+Note the appearance of the finite part in the last line of Eq. (\ref{eq:fin_pt_Afin_nb_qfLG}).
+A complete expression for the quantum corrected lapse action at the saddle point, for the case of Robin boundary condition at the initial hypersurface and the Dirichlet boundary condition at the final hypersurface, for $q_f>3/\Lam$ is mentioned in Eq. (\ref{eq:finite_re_img_act_nb_sad_RBC_1}) in Appendix \ref{app:qcLapse_ex}.
+The first term in Eq. (\ref{eq:fin_pt_Afin_nb_qfLG}) contain classical contributions coming from the scale factor, while the rest contains the one-loop ($\hbar$) corrections.
 The corresponding finite action for the Neumann boundary condition and Dirichlet boundary condition at the initial and final hyper-surfaces, respectively, can be obtained by taking \(x \rightarrow 0\).
-It is worthwhile to note that as the two no-boundary saddles for $q_f>3/\Lambda$ satisfy $N^{\rm nb}_+ = - \bigl(N^{\rm nb}_{-}\bigr)^*$ (where ${}^*$ denotes complex-conjugation), this implies that the real and imaginary part of the quantum corrected lapse action at the two no-boundary saddles should satisfy the following relations
+It is worthwhile to note that as the two no-boundary saddles for $q_f>3/\Lambda$ satisfy $N^{\rm nb}_+ = - \bigl(N^{\rm nb}_{-}\bigr)^*$ (where ${}^*$ denotes complex conjugation), this implies that the real and imaginary part of the quantum corrected lapse action at the two no-boundary saddles should satisfy the following relations:

 It is easy to see that the classical part satisfies the above condition.
 However, for the $\hbar$-corrected terms this is not easy to see, as it is difficult to separate the real and imaginary parts for arbitrary $q_f$.
 One can check it explicitly for large $q_f$, where one can write real and imaginary parts separately i.e., $ \mathcal{A}_{\rm fin}(N^{\rm nb}_\pm) = \mathcal{A}_{\rm fin}^{\rm real}(N^{\rm nb}_\pm) + i \mathcal{A}_{\rm fin}^{\rm imag}(N^{\rm nb}_\pm)$.
 The term proportional to $\hbar$ leads to the one-loop correction to the no-boundary wave function of the universe.
 This correction term is independent of $h_{_1}^{(l)}$ but depends on $q_f$.
-In the special case of vanishing metric perturbations at the two hypersurfaces (putting $h_1^{(l)}=0$ at the final hypersurface), the quantum corrections give a non-vanishing contribution which arising due to virtual gravitons.
+In the special case of vanishing metric perturbations at the two hypersurfaces (putting $h_1^{(l)}=0$ at the final hypersurface), the quantum corrections give a nonvanishing contribution which arising due to virtual gravitons.
 For generic $q_f$, this contribution is quite complicated.
 However, in the large $q_f$ limit, it simplifies to,